NivedhaBalakrishnan/NivedhaBalakrishnan/README.md

 - Deploying a Model for Inference at Production Scale by NVIDIA
 - Building Conversational AI Applications by NVIDIA
 - Generative AI with Diffusion Models by NVIDIA
-- Model Parallelism: Building and Deploying Large Neural Networks
+- Model Parallelism: Building and Deploying Large Neural Networks by NVIDIA

 ## Project Demo